Welsh people: Language

 Even among Welsh speakers, very few people speak only Welsh, with nearly all being bilingual in English.
 However, a large number of Welsh speakers are more comfortable expressing themselves in Welsh than in English.
 Some prefer to speak English in South Wales or the urbanised areas and Welsh in the North or in rural areas.
-A speaker's choice of language can vary according to the subject domain (known in linguistics as code-switching).

 Due to an increase in Welsh-language nursery education, recent census data reveals a reversal of decades of linguistic decline: there are now more Welsh speakers under five years of age than over 60.
 For many young people in Wales, the acquisition of Welsh is a gateway to better careers, according to research from the Welsh Language Board and Careers Wales.
 The Welsh Government identified media as one of six areas likely to experience greater demand for Welsh speakers: the sector is Wales's third-largest revenue earner.

 Although Welsh is a minority language, and thus threatened by the dominance of English, support for the language grew during the second half of the 20th century, along with the rise of Welsh nationalism in the form of groups such as the political party Plaid Cymru and Cymdeithas yr Iaith Gymraeg (Welsh Language Society).
 The language is used in the bilingual Welsh Parliament (Senedd) and entered on its records, with English translation.
 The high cost of translation from English to Welsh has proved controversial.
 In the past the rules of the British Parliament forbade the use of Welsh in any proceedings.
 Only English was allowed as the only language all members were assumed to speak.
 In 2017, the UK government agreed to support the use of Welsh in the Welsh Grand Committee, although not in parliamentary debate in the house outside of this committee.
 In 2018 Welsh was used in the grand committee for the first time.

 Welsh as a first language is largely concentrated in the less urban north and west of Wales, principally Gwynedd, inland Conwy and Denbighshire, northern and south-western Powys, the Isle of Anglesey, Carmarthenshire, North Pembrokeshire, Ceredigion, and parts of western Glamorgan, although first-language and other fluent speakers can be found throughout Wales.
-However, Cardiff is now home to an urban Welsh-speaking population (both from other parts of Wales and from the growing Welsh-medium schools of Cardiff itself) due to the centralisation and concentration of national resources and organisations in the capital.

 For some, speaking Welsh is an important part of their Welsh identity.
 Parts of the culture are strongly connected to the language — notably the Eisteddfod tradition, poetry and aspects of folk music and dance.
-Wales also has a strong tradition of poetry in the English language.

-Patagonian Welsh (Cymraeg y Wladfa) is a dialect of the Welsh language which is spoken in Y Wladfa in the Argentine region, Patagonia.